Film review: Citizen Kane (1941), directed by Orson Welles

 Years pass by, and the boy grows into a young man.
 At 25 he gets access to his trust fund and buys a newspaper.
 The newspaper becomes widely successful, making Kane a very rich man.
 He gets married (Ruth Warrick), divorced, re-married (Dorothy Comingore), almost has a career as a politician, and falls out with friends (Joseph Cotten) and co-workers (Everett Sloane), and so on.

 To say that “Rosebud” is a sled is not really a spoiler.
 If it’s one thing people know about Citizen Kane it’s that, but it misses the point entirely.
 I knew what Rosebud was when I started watching, but it wasn’t until the final shots of that scene that the meaning of that was, and it was a gut-punch.
-I felt like standing up and doing this:
+I felt like standing up and applauding, like the gif.

 It’s not for nothing it’s one of the Top 250 films of all time on IMDb (#72 at the time of writing).
 I think it’s an amazing film.
 Sure, Orson Welles knew nothing about film-making at the time and basically made it up as he went along and got his Mercury Theatre pals to act in it.
 It’s innovative, and some shots I thought would have been impossible considering the technology at the time, but I guess telling Orson Welles something was impossible merely meant he saw it as a challenge to overcome.